 SAPWOOD: See it also on stumps, logs, or lumber.
 Sapwood is the living wood in a tree, found between the bark and the heartwood.
-It's
+It's almost always lighter in color than heartwood.

 Live Douglas-fir Stump

 Tree Growth Rings